Flow builder basics

 Best Practice: Always add a dismiss action on the last step to provide a clear call-to-action.

-Note: When using Start a flow actions, the current flow automatically dismisses.
-Other actions like, Navigate to page require explicit dismiss actions.
+When using Start a flow actions, the current flow automatically dismisses the Flow.
+Other actions such as Navigate to page require explicit dismiss actions.

 Important: Ensure flows eventually dismiss or hide to prevent blocking other flows from starting.